grafana/k6/README.md

    speedboat
 ```

-Note that Go doesn't have a separate package manager, like `pip` or `npm`.
+This is because Go doesn't have a separate package manager, like `pip` or `npm`.

 Instead, package names *are the URLs to their repositories*, and the `go get` command recursively grabs dependencies - package management is built into the language itself!